 - Forward the written opinion to the chief of the LEA, the police officer, and the complainant

-How Many Member Will Be on The Administrative Charging Committee?
+How Many Members Will Be on The Administrative Charging Committee?

-- The ACC consists of 5 members ( The Chair of PAB, 2 civilian members selected by the PAB, and 2 civilian members selected by the Chief Executive Officer of the County.
+- The ACC consists of 5 members (The Chair of PAB, 2 civilian members selected by the PAB, and 2 civilian members selected by the County Commissioners.)